-Are you considering a move to Phuket, but not sure if it’s the right decision because you are worried about your children’s education?
-Well . . . if schooling is a deciding factor, then have no fear.
+Are you considering a move to Phuket, but you’re not sure if it’s the right decision because you are worried about your children’s education?
+Well, if schooling is a deciding factor, then have no fear.
 There are plenty of quality schools to choose from in almost every area of the island.

 While this article focuses mainly on secondary education, many of the schools mentioned below do offer pre-school education.
-There are also a number of nurseries, kindergartens and pre-schools in Phuket, which you can read more about here: kindergartens and pre-schools in Phuket.
+There are also a number of nurseries, kindergartens and pre-schools in Phuket, which you can read more about here: Nurseries, Kindergartens and Preschools in Phuket

 This school has been in Phuket since 2008, and many of the parents enjoy the close knit community that has formed since it opened.